- Odorous House Ants live in large colonies, up to 15,000 workers, and they produce an unusual odor when crushed.

 Here is how to determine if you have Odorous House Ants:

-- Usually found around kitchen sink or garbage cans.
+- Usually found around kitchen sink or garbage cans, along baseboards and near water

 - Find one, squash it, and smell it.
-Odorous House Ants produce an unusual odor when crushed.
+Odorous House Ants produce an unusual odor when crushed, the textbooks say it’s like rotting coconut, but I smell more of a chemically acidic odor.

 - It can be intensely strong and pungent for a few seconds before it completely disappears.